SourceMedium vs Google Analytics 4

 Where the approaches differ

 Sampling vs full data access.
 GA4 explorations can be sampled, and privacy thresholds can withhold data entirely.
 Unsampled access requires 360 (~$50K+/yr).
-SourceMedium provides full, unsampled SQL access to a managed BigQuery warehouse on every plan.
+SourceMedium provides full, unsampled SQL access to a managed BigQuery warehouse on every plan — the same technology GA4 360 exports to, but managed, modeled, and queryable without the $50K/year price tag.
+Any tool that supports BigQuery connects natively — Tableau, dbt, Python, Hex, your own scripts.

-14-month retention vs full history.
+14-month retention vs full historical backfill.
 GA4 standard retains data for 14 months.
 Multi-year cohort studies, seasonal trend analysis, and LTV modeling require longer history.
-SourceMedium retains your full history with no retention limits.
+SourceMedium provides full historical backfill into BigQuery with unlimited data storage — centralize beyond ecommerce by bringing in finance, ops, or any custom source into the same warehouse at no extra cost.

 Server-side attribution vs web-session attribution.
 GA4's 3 attribution models only see web touchpoints.
-SourceMedium provides multi-touch attribution running server-side across all channels — capturing 10-30% more attributable orders than GA-only measurement.
+SourceMedium runs multi-touch attribution server-side across all channels — capturing conversions that web-only tools miss from privacy gaps, cross-device journeys, and channel blind spots.

 When GA4 might be the better fit